thuyanduong-flatiron/lecture-starter-code/Mod3/7-Rails-API/README.md

 ##### Custom Serializers

-##### Using a gem
-- `rails g serializer cat`

 ### CRUD
  - We can Read
  - Let's now Create
  - How would we do Update or Delete?

-### Transition to Project Mode
-- Before Project Pitches, you must have:
-   - Backend models and relationships drawn out
-   - Frontend wireframe drawings of you user interface